fsi-hack4autism/hackathon-2025/README.md

 ### Use case 2: Program development design co-pilot
 #### Objective: Assist the BCBA design a program specifically tailored for each child
-A BCBA (Board Certified Behavior Analyst) designs a program specifically for each child based on individualized treatment plan.
-It will center around the activitie the child enjoys and responds to.
-The objective is to have specific tasks for the child to complete with a certain level of fluency.
-This needs to take into account previous assessments, observations, and progress markers.
+There is significant variation in the quality of program designs, as overworked and underpaid analysts try to support a backlog of clients.
+This can negatively impact the quality of the programs being designed, which, in turn, affects the child or young adult and can ultimately hinder their future independence.

+Copilot assists the Board Certified Behavior Analyst (BCBA) in designing customized programs specifically tailored for each child.
+By integrating advanced AI and cognitive technology, Copilot helps create individualized treatment plans centered around activities that the child enjoys and responds to positively.
+Over the course of a lifetime, utilizing Copilot should change the trajectory of an individual's outcomes, providing a higher quality of care and support.

 #### Scenario
 * The co-pilot will be able to ingest past program summaries in multi-modal form - videos, notes (digitized and undigitized), voide recordings, etc
 * Based on these, the co-pilot will place the child in a cohort of other children with similar assessments and markers